gao666999/SSBONDpyinstaller/README.md

 ```
 docker run -it ubuntu /bin/bash
 ```
-then run predict in the container as Usage.
+then run predict in the container as above Usage.